 This year’s focus

-In 2017 the Foundation is looking to support projects which focus on one of the following themes:
+In 2021 -2022 the Foundation has sought to support projects which focus on one of the following themes:

 Promoting knowledge of landlords’ obligations

 It is clear that the growth of the private rented sector has been fueled in recent years in part by the rise of the ‘accidental landlord’.
 This is often a person who owns property but who is required by circumstances to let the property.
 These landlords tend to be inexperienced and not fully understand the obligations that they have to meet as a landlord.

 The Foundation invites proposals that will help to educate such landlords about the obligations of being a private landlord.

 2. Promoting knowledge of tenants’ rights & responsibilities

 The Foundation is aware that many tenants are not fully aware of their rights and responsibilities and the Foundation will invite proposals which will help educate tenants about their rights and responsibilities.